progrium/go-extpoints/README.md

 # go-extpoints

 This Go generator, named short for "extension points", provides a generic [inversion of control](http://en.wikipedia.org/wiki/Inversion_of_control) model for making extensible Go packages, libraries, and applications.
 It produces package extension point singletons from extension types you define.
-Extension points are then used to both register extensions and use registered extensions.
+Extension points are then used to both register extensions and use the registered extensions.

+[Logspout](https://github.com/gliderlabs/logspout) is a real application using go-extpoints.
+[Read about it here.](http://gliderlabs.com/blog/2015/03/31/new-logspout-extensible-docker-logging/)

+## Getting the tool

+	$ go install github.com/progrium/go-extpoints

+## Concepts

 #### Extension Types